Farmington School District hires new director of special services

 Additionally, she has been a speaker on RTI at the secondary level at both the Powerful Learning Conference and the MOASSP Spring Conference.

-Hill lives in Ellington, where she is an active member of her church.
+Hill resides in Ellington, where she is an active member of her church.
 In her free time, she enjoys spending time with family, reading, and traveling to the Smoky Mountains.

 Regarding her new position, Hill said, “I am beyond excited for my transition to the Farmington School District.
 Farmington has a rich tradition as a district of excellence, and I am thrilled to have the opportunity to be part of that story.”